mihaelasandrea/planet-shift/README.md

     -   Shows remaining time.
     -   For each game restart cards are shuffled.
 ## Features left to implement
--   the user can choose from beginner (50 seconds remaining time) or advanced level (100 seconds remaining time);
+-   The user can choose from beginner (50 seconds remaining time) or advanced level (100 seconds remaining time).
--   while playing the user can restart the game at any time;
+-   While playing the user can restart the game at any time.
--   modal for scores;
+-   Modal for scores.
 # Technologies Used
 ### Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)